gaopeigi3/AttractingContribu-Travel/README.md

 4. Merge 10 Pull Requests into your forked Project.

 # My Project (Anime-collection)
-Have you been to many interesting places?
+Which place do you most want to travel to?
+Or Have you been to many interesting places?
 Is it worth visiting again?
 If possible, I hope you can share about it.

 If in japan   For example: biwako,(滋賀県)